UMN-Hydro/GSFLOW-GRASS/README.md

 ### Step 1: Customize the Settings File

-The **settings** file holds user-defined information that defines how GSFLOW is set up and will run.
+The **Settings** file holds user-defined information that defines how GSFLOW is set up and will run.

-Use `settings_template.ini` as a template for creating your own Settings File, which can have any name. **Boldface** options are required.
+Use `settings_template.ini` as a template for creating your own **Settings** File, which can have any name. **Boldface** options are required.
 This files includes:

 **\todo{MAKE EVERYTHING REQUIRED BOLD}**